 If you’re looking into ways to continue driving your business forward and capitalise on the growing popularity of the web, it makes sense to invest more in PPC marketing.
-PPC advertising is an effective modern marketing ploy, with ever increasing ways of using targeted adverts to reach and acquire new customers.
+PPC advertising is an effective modern marketing ploy, with ever-increasing ways of using targeted adverts to reach and acquire new customers.

-When hunting for an agency, their are a few key criteria to consider.
+When hunting for an agency, there are a few key criteria to consider.
 Take your time to make a decision, and choose an agency that has the expertise and core values that match your objectives.
 If you’re looking to promote your business most effectively and for the best value, these tips will help you find an effective PPC agency to work with and get a better return on investment.
 In addition to Google Ads, these recommendations can be applied to other PPC platforms such as Facebook Ads, Microsoft Ads, LinkedIn Ads and more.